Updated on May 1, 2023

 Misdemeanor Charges: FAQ

-If you have been charged with a misdemeanor, you have probably have serious questions.
+If you have been charged with a misdemeanor, you probably have serious questions.
 Reviewing the answers to some of the questions that are asked most frequently can help.

 Shouldn’t I Just Pay the Fine and Move On?